-The General Education Planning Sheet lists all General Education Requirements, as well as the Upper Division Pathway Requirement.
-It is intended to help you keep track of what requirements you have completed and which ones are remaining.
-Take time to explore your General Education requirements!
+The GE Planning Sheet lists all GE requirements, including the Upper Division Pathways.
+It is intended to help you keep track of what requirements you have completed and what you have remaining.

 - U.S. History

-- U.S. Constitution & California State and Local Government
+- U.S. Constitution and California State and Local Government

 - Area C: Arts and Humanities

-- Area D: Individual & Society, Societal Institutions
+- Area D: Individual & Society, and Societal Institutions

 - Area E: Learning for Life